 Create a sweet Valentine’s Day Mailbox made from felt!
 Perfect for holding valentines and cards or even sweet treats and small gifts!
 Check out the DIY tutorial to create your own!

-Good morning!
+Hello Crafty friends!
 Valentine’s Day is fast approaching and I am excited to share with you this felt mailbox tutorial!
 As a kid, I loved Valentine’s Day – we got to make adorable Valentines for all of our friends and eat pink cupcakes – what’s not to love!?
 I decided it would be really cute to make my little one a Valentine’s Day mailbox to collect his Valentines in.
 Of course he is not old enough to be getting Valentines from school friends or making his own, but my family loves to send cards in the mail.
 Honestly, he has just been having a blast carrying it around and putting his toys in it!
 Whatever keeps him occupied during these cold months is a win for me!

 The mailbox is made from felt which is fun and easy to work with since you don’t have to worry about raw edges.
 The tutorial is below so you can make your own!
 It is meant to hang on a doorknob but would also make an adorable Valentine’s Day purse!